Denny Matthews: Awards

 Matthews was inducted into the Royals Hall of Fame in 2004 and the Missouri Sports Hall of Fame in 2005.
 He was presented with the Ford C. Frick Award by the National Baseball Hall of Fame in 2007.

+Personal Life

+On November 15, 2025, Matthews married his longtime partner Amy at Kauffman Stadium.
+The bride and groom wore Royals jerseys.